 Our resource pages includes guidance for travelers, resources for healthcare providers, and informational materials in multiple languages.

-In anticipation of the approval of a safe and effective COVID-19 vaccine, the Department of Health is working with many other state, federal, and local agencies to plan for the fast and equitable distribution of a vaccine to all New Jersey communities.
+The Department of Health is working with many other state, federal, and local agencies to quickly and equitably distribute COVID-19 vaccine to all New Jersey communities.
 It is the goal of the Department of Health to make safe and effective COVID-19 vaccination available to all who live, work, and/or are educated in New Jersey.

 This page and the resources available here will continue to evolve as that effort moves forward.